karimrhoualem/BigData-Lab/lab2-spark/README.md

 rdd.reduceByKey(lambda x, y: x+y)
 #Output [(0, 18), (1, 12), (2, 15)]
 ```
+In the reduceByKey example, the x in the lamba is the accumulator, and the y is the value that is being added to the accumulator

 - **intersection**(dataset) : Return a new RDD that contains the intersection of elements in the source dataset and the argument.
 ```python
 data1 = [i for i in range(10)]